Kessler (TV series): Plot

 Deciding that Mical has become too much of a threat, Ruckert orders his followers to kill her.
-Ingrid and Franz go after her for the same reason.
-After killing Garriga, the assassins mistake Ingrid for Mical and shoot her and Franz dead, thereby killing the only people who could have resurrected Nazism.
+Unaware of that order for Mical's murder, Ingrid and Franz go after her for the same reason.
+After killing Garriga, the assassins mistake Ingrid for Mical and Franz for Garriga and shoot both dead, thereby killing the only people who could have resurrected Nazism in the drama.

 Mical and Bauer find their bodies and proceed to blow up the Nazi convoys, but Ruckert escapes.
 Mical and Bauer corner Kessler.
-After a discussion about the Holocaust and Communism, Bauer informs him of Ingrid's death.
+After a discussion about the Holocaust and Communism, Bauer informs Kessler of Ingrid's death.

 Mical tries to execute Kessler by shooting him in the back of the head but finds that she cannot do it.
 Mical and Bauer leave him alone, Bauer deliberately leaving his machine gun behind.
 Realizing that his dream of a new Nazi dawn is over, and having lost the one thing (their daughter Ingrid) that he had left of Madeleine, Kessler shoots himself in the mouth using Bauer's machine gun.
-Mical and Bauer return to find Kessler dead and draped in the Nazi Flag.
-Mical and Bauer finally leave knowing that the Nazis will never now get their hands on the billions and will never be able to return to power.
+Mical and Bauer return to find Kessler dead and draped in the Nazi flag.
+Mical and Bauer finally leave knowing that the Nazis now will never get their hands on the billions, marking the virtual end of the Kamaradenwerk and also ending a chance for the Nazis to return to power.